rubenmaharjan/tasker-server/README.md

 ## Current State

-Tasker client side is currently under development.
+Tasker backend side is currently under development.
 This software allows you to create, edit, archive and unarchive a "project".
 It also allows you to add a work breakdown structure and edit it.